umd-byob/presentations/2014/0128-into_to_git/README.md

 ## 4. Pushing your changes to a remote repo (git push)

-Once you have commited some changes, you may want to sync them with a remo repo such as Github.
+Once you have committed some changes, you may want to sync them with a remote repository such as GitHub.
 This is done using the `git push` command.

 ```bash
 $ git push -u origin master